Car dealerships are being disrupted by a multi-day outage after cyberattacks on software supplier

 A Ford spokesperson said that the outage may cause “some delays and inconveniences at some dealers and for some customers.”
 However, many Ford and Lincoln customers are still getting sales and service support through alternative routes being used at dealerships.

-With many details of the cyberattacks still unknown, customer privacy is also at top of mind — especially with little known about what information may have been compromised this week.
+With many details of the cyberattacks still unclear, customer privacy is also at top of mind — especially with little known about what information may have been compromised this week.

 In a statement sent to the AP on Friday, Mike Stanton, president and CEO of the National Automobile Dealers Association said that “dealers are very committed to protecting their customer information and are actively seeking information from CDK to determine the nature and scope of the cyber incident so they can respond appropriately."